 Ouabain modulates the autonomic nervous system

-The endogenous cardiac glycoside ouabain modulates the autonomic nervous system.
+The cardiac glycoside ouabain modulates the autonomic nervous system.
 Vagomimetic and sympatholytic effects characterize its therapeutic effects.
 Ouabain inhibits not only the adrenergic overstimulation but also supplies the heart vagomimetically by pronounced insulin-like anabolic effects with life-saving energy.
 At therapeutic concentrations, it induces intracellular signaling cascades, which are responsible for the stimulation of myocardial metabolism.
 Ouabain just like the currently intensively researched phenomenon of ischemic preconditioning activates endogenous protective mechanisms (RISK signaling cascade) against insufficient oxygen supply to the heart muscle.
 With this unique profile of mechanism of action ouabain qualifies as tailor made drug for the treatment of heart failure.